 12. Collect or arrange for the collection of trace and other evidence.

 13. Determine the need for alternate light sources and other specialized equipment.

-14. Photograph the victim’s face for future identification purposes (remember, most present-day identifications are done via photograph or video).
+14. Photograph the victim’s face for future identification purposes.

 15. Make note of the presence of insects.
 Photograph and collect samples of each.